-You can apply to take a registration number off a vehicle to:
+You can apply to take a private (personalised) number off a vehicle to:

 - transfer it to another vehicle

-This service is available Monday to Saturday, 8am to 6pm.
+This service is available from 7am to 7pm.

 - the 11 digit document reference number from the latest V5C vehicle registration certificate (logbook)